 What will it hold?
 The thumb rule is, this template should be least modifiable, means, it should not be updated frequently.
 We can ensure this by using only consistent section/components/regions added to it.

-I hope this blog was helpful to understand the basic outline of Cohesion Dx8.
+I hope this blog was helpful to understand the basic outline of Acquia Site Studio.
 Stay tuned!
 We have an upcoming blog that will talk about the advanced usage of templates.

-P.S - If you want to learn more about Cohesion DX8, Acquia has a training and a full support guide - https://cohesiondocs.acquia.
+P.S - If you want to learn more about Site Studio, Acquia has a training and a full support guide - https://cohesiondocs.acquia.